diopsidedesign/lettice/README.md

 component styles are fully encapsulated and will not affect external html elements thanks to the [shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) spec

 ## browser compatibility
-good on chrome and firefox, firefox tries its damndest, and things aren't looking good in the redmond camp.
+good on chrome and opera, firefox tries its damndest, and things aren't looking good in the redmond camp.

 To enable custom elements and shadow DOM in Firefox, set the
 ````